Fully numerical Hartree-Fock calculations for atoms and small molecules with quantics tensor trains: Introduction

 Going one step further down the representation ladder we arrive at fully numerical basis functions, i.e., functions which are defined on a grid with each grid point being independent on its neighbors.
 The methodology of working with this kind of functions is dubbed finite-difference-method (FDM).
 For correctly representing integrals important for quantum chemistry, even with advanced quadrature schemes an unmanageable amount of points is needed.
 This makes the use of fully numerical basis functions for HF-calculations infeasible unless the simulation space is restricted or approximations are made.
 A restriction of the simulation space can be achieved by only considering atoms or diatomic molecules, where it is possible to convert the three-dimensional problem to a two-dimensional one by using spatial symmetries of the system~\cite{Kobus2013}.

 Starting with Ref.~\cite{Khoromskij2011a} there have been several successful implementations of approximating quantum chemical basis functions via tensor networks.
 Here two different methodologies can be distinguished.
 On one hand, in Ref.~\cite{Khoromskaia2018}, the authors compress the basis functions using the Tucker decomposition, but employ the standard LCAO approach.
 The main benefit in these type of calculations stems from the fact that the tensorized orbitals allow for a fast and accurate calculation of the integrals while not necessarily being a well defined function like a Gaussian.
-On the other hand, in Refs.~\cite{Jolly2023, Marcati2022}, the authors discuss the direct optimization of the tensorized basis functions in real space.
+On the other hand, in Refs.~\cite{jolly2024, Marcati2022}, the authors discuss the direct optimization of the tensorized basis functions in real space.

 For single-electron systems, this approach has been employed several times as numerical examples for a variety of tensor networks, using for example the DMRG algorithm.
 For multi-electron systems, to the best of our knowledge, only Ref.~\cite{Rakhuba2016} discusses the solution of the mean-field problem by expressing the orbitals in the Tucker format.
 A Block Green iteration is used to drive the solution of the HF-equations.
-One notable example for post-HF calculations with tensor trains is given in Ref.~\cite{Jolly2023} using an enrichment technique for optimizing the basis.
+One notable example for post-HF calculations with tensor trains is given in Ref.~\cite{jolly2024} using an enrichment technique for optimizing the basis.

 In this article, we present fully-numerical finite-difference HF-calculations based on tensor trains.
 The molecular wave-function is expressed on a Cartesian three-dimensional lattice, which, in order to avoid the curse of dimensionality, i.e., the exponential growth of data points needed to store the numerical values of the wave function, is expressed in terms of tensor trains.
-Such a representation has recently been introduced in the literature~\cite{Jolly2023}.
+Such a representation has recently been introduced in the literature~\cite{jolly2024} and was also successfully used in numerical simulations in other contexts~\cite{Gourianov2022,Gourianov2025}.